Villanova-AI/villanova_developers/docs/villanova09/docs/reference/local-tips-and-tricks.md

 python3 -m http.server 8000
 ```

-13. You should now be able to install Entando using the static IP.
-If your Entando installation stalled during startup, and was previously configured with a static IP, it should continue initializing as soon as the external address is functional again.
+13. You should now be able to install Villanova using the static IP.
+If your Villanova installation stalled during startup, and was previously configured with a static IP, it should continue initializing as soon as the external address is functional again.

-#### Option 4: Reinstall Entando
+#### Option 4: Reinstall Villanova
 We're including this option because it works and requires no additional configuration.
-If you work with Entando regularly, we recommend developing in a centralized and shared Kubernetes instance rather than running a full stack locally.
+If you work with Villanova regularly, we recommend developing in a centralized and shared Kubernetes instance rather than running a full stack locally.
 If you require a local cluster, we recommend using option 1 or 2.

 ### Multipass with VirtualBox
 **Q: How do I run Multipass with VirtualBox?**

 **A:** Multipass supports the use of VirtualBox on Windows as an alternative to Hyper-V. Refer to the Multipass documentation for VirtualBox configuration instructions.

-For Entando to work correctly with VirtualBox, you will need to add a port forwarding rule to access Entando from your host system.
+For Villanova to work correctly with VirtualBox, you will need to add a port forwarding rule to access Villanova from your host system.
 * Create your VM within Multipass
 * Go to the Oracle VM VirtualBox Manager to edit the `Network` settings for the VM
 * Go to the `Advanced` options and click `Port Forwarding Rules`